 First things first, you need to document everything.
 Take screenshots, save URLs, and note the date and time.
 This is your evidence.

-Next, reach out to the person or company using your content.
-Sometimes, it’s just an honest mistake.
+Next, reach out to whoever’s using your content.
+Sometimes it’s just an honest mistake.
 A polite email can go a long way.

 Remember, the goal is to protect your work and your reputation.
 (Think of the courtney mcclure leak and how quickly that spread.)